silversub/terraform/provider/dns-datasources.md

 ## `ibm_dns_zones`
 {: #dns-zones}

-Retrieve details about a zone that you addede to your private DNS service instance.
+Retrieve details about a zone that you added to your private DNS service instance.
 {: shortdesc}

 ### Sample Terraform code